synle/restapi-typescript-decorators/README.md

 ### TODO's
 - [X] Supports abort
 - [X] Supports proper serialization of request based on headers accept
-- [ ] Allows custom serialization for request
+- [X] Allows custom serialization for request
-- [ ] Allows custom deserialization for response
+- [X] Allows custom deserialization for response
+- [ ] Document steps for custom serialization and deserialization
-- [ ] deploy to npm modules instead of using github
+- [ ] Deploy to npm modules instead of using github
-- [ ] integrate with CI pipeline to build stuffs automatically
+- [ ] Integrate with CI pipeline to build stuffs automatically

 ### How to use
 #### Install it